OGGM/oggm/docs/installing-oggm.rst

 detail and should work on Linux and Mac OS.
 See :ref:`install-troubleshooting` if something goes wrong.

-OGGM is fully `tested`_ with Python version 3.6 and 3.7 on Linux.
+OGGM is fully `tested`_ with Python version 3.6, 3.7 and 3.8 on Linux.
 OGGM doesn't work with Python 2.
-We do not test OGGM on Mac OS, but it should probably run fine.
+We do not test OGGM automatically on Mac OSX, but it should probably run fine there as well.

 .. warning::

     OGGM does not work on Windows.
-If you are using Windows 10, we strongly recommend to install the free
+If you are using Windows 10, we recommend to install the free
     `Windows subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_
     and install and run OGGM from there.